daniel-molina/visualequation/HACKING.md

 ##### SHIFT-UP (or M-p)
 Select superequation if it exists.
 Do not change dir unless selection was VDIR.
 In that case, RDIR is set.
+It respects the GUI notion of using SHIFT to extend current selection.

 ##### SHIFT-DOWN (or M-n)
 Select last 1-ulevel usubeq of selection if it exists and is selectable.
+It respects the GUI notion of using SHIFT to shrink current selection.

 #### Manipulation of subequations

 ##### Cut (C-x)

 Remove selected subeq and save/overwrite VE's clipboard.

+This shortcut is a an important key combination for emacs and readline, but by default the desktop tradition will be respected.

 ##### Copy (C-c)